 WEEKLY STOCK COMMENT: TRUSTPOWER

 Electricity demand has been relatively flat in recent years resulting in limited growth opportunities in the New Zealand electricity generation market.
-TPW has focused on gaining a larger share of the retail market and moving into additional larger metropolitan markets (Auckland, Hamilton and Christchurch).
+TPW has focussed on gaining a larger share of the retail market and moving into additional larger metropolitan markets (Auckland, Hamilton and Christchurch).
 It has done this through a strategy of bundling services (electricity, gas and broadband), coupled with an advertising push.
 This has so far yielded results with strong uptake of its new offering.

 TPW recently demerged its wind generation assets and development options in Australia and New Zealand.
 The demerged entity has been named Tilt Renewables (TLT) and is listed on both the NZX and the ASX.
 The rationale behind the demerger is to allow TLT to more easily raise the equity needed to pursue its renewables developments, while providing greater investment choice for shareholders.